 (1) mentor/teaching artist notes on each student’s group interaction, youth feedback and staff notes on youth attitudes;

-(2) pre- and post-workshop written surveys to evaluate an improvement in performance skills and also comprehension of the material;
+(2) pre- and post-workshop written surveys completed by students to evaluate an improvement in performance skills and also comprehension of the material;

 (3) assessment by youth, mentors and facility staff for increased self-esteem, enhanced coping skills and greater self-awareness.